barangulesen/AltcoinGenerator/README.md

-# Altcoin Generator
-Easiest way to create your own cryptocurrency.

 ## What does this script do?

-This script is an experiment to generate new cryptocurrencies (altcoins) based on litecoin.
+This script is an experiment to generate new cryptocoin (altcoins) based on litecoin.
-It will help you creating a git repository with minimal required changes to start your new coin and blockchain.
+It will help you creating a git repository with minimal required changes to start new coin and blockchain.

 ## What do I have to do?